ChristianParnell/Orbit_Website/README.md

 Made changes to the center modles, animation loop, if the user orbits too fast this will cause them to trip.
 Added some quick tabs  to skip to pages/covers.

+Added a connection between the headers and the page Covers, made it look like its connected still with sa network feel.